Silently taking the lead in the electric scooter market, the Vespa Elettrica is officially here... here are my thoughts.

 Currently this 'phase out' only applies to cars and vans but with the emission regulations ever tightening, 2-wheelers are already being affected and in a strategy published earlier this year the UK government has made it clear the goal of zero emissions will eventually extend across all vehicle types.

 20 years might seem a long way away but the first electric powered alternatives are already arriving on the market and in this blog we're going to look at the scooter of the future - the Vespa Elettrica.
+As electric scooters are still a relatively new concept, you may be unsure on some of the finer details that would allow you to ride this scooter or one similar, be sure to check out our guide on licence requirements to find out all you need to know.

 Vespa began taking pre-orders for this bike back in October with a full European release to coincide with the EICIMA motorcycle show in Milan last month.
 Interestingly this futuristic scooter is being produced in the same factory that rolled out the very first Vespa more than 70 years ago.